coyotespike/solana-starter-apps/README.md

 `git subtree add --prefix <new-directory> <path-to-directory> starter`

 That way you can hack locally to your heart's content, and don't have to create a new remote git repo when done.

+Of course, you can still run `npm i` and terminals locally! so it is a true monorepo